Gattocrucco/lsqfitgp/docs/kernels.rst

 .. math::
     k(x, y) = \operatorname{Cov}[f(x), f(y)].

-So you can imagine the gaussian process as a multivariate Gaussian distribution on an infinitely long vector :math:`f(x)`, where :math:`x` is a "continuous index", and :math:`k(x, y)` is the covariance matrix.
+So you can imagine the Gaussian process as a multivariate Gaussian distribution on an infinitely long vector :math:`f(x)`, where :math:`x` is a "continuous index", and :math:`k(x, y)` is the covariance matrix.